kevinpollet/typescript-docker-multi-stage-build/README.md

 ## Running the Docker image

-To run the Docker image, use the `run` command:
+To run the Docker image, use the `docker run` command:

 ```shell
 $ docker run -p 3000:3000 --rm greeting-service:latest